 The Irish are fightin', the Irish are sad and humbled; the Irish have been under the boots of their oppressors for centuries.
 Yet they hold true to what is true about who and what they are and about what defines them: their God.
 They recognize it even in their shortcomings.
 Their Irish guilt won't let them admit it, and rightly so.

 Yet humanity requires that sort of odd pride, doesn't it?
-Perhaps it requires that profound and almost humble comment of the rebel Irish soldier to the northern Irish soldier near him at Appomattox, when Lee surrendered the Army of Northern Virginia to Grant in April 1865.
+Perhaps it requires that profound and almost humble comment of the rebel Irish soldier to the union Irish soldier near him at Appomattox, when Lee surrendered the Army of Northern Virginia to Grant in April 1865.
 The Confederate leaned into the Unionist and remarked, "You only won because you had more Irish than we did".

 Ah, the Irish.
 They can teach us something, can't they?